Guidelines for SOFA Budget Request Forms

 Funding Request Procedures

 Click here for SOFA Funding Request Forms.
 This form is for the initial request for funds.
-Student groups must also send a representative to the SOFA meeting for approval.

 COMPLETING FUNDING FORMS